-- the conversion of all of our outstanding ordinary A, preference B and preference C shares into an aggregate of 2,700,487 ordinary shares in connection with the closing of this offering; - the filing, registration and effectiveness of our amended and restated articles of association, which will occur in connection with the closing of this offering; - no exercise of outstanding warrants or issuance of ordinary shares upon such exercise; and - no exercise of the underwriters' option to subscribe for additional ordinary shares to cover over-allotments.
+- a three-for-one bonus issuance completed on January 13, 2015; - the conversion of all of our outstanding ordinary A, preference B, preference C and preference D shares, including the preference D shares issued in November 2014, into an aggregate of 16,935,780 ordinary shares in connection with the closing of this offering; - the filing, registration and effectiveness of our amended and restated articles of association, which will occur in connection with the closing of this offering; - · no exercise of outstanding warrants or issuance of ordinary shares upon such exercise; and - no exercise of the underwriters' option to purchase additional ADSs.

-We refer to our preference B shares and preference C shares collectively as "preference shares" in this prospectus, as well as for financial reporting purposes and in the financial tables included in this prospectus, as more fully explained in Note 11 to our audited consolidated financial statements.
+We refer to our preference B shares, preference C shares and preference D shares collectively as "preference shares" in this prospectus, as well as for financial reporting purposes.